top of page

 Finally, implementation is accompanied by impact measurement and field research, in order to develop detailed and in-depth understanding of the various factors that promote or impede inclusion and improvement of intergroup relations in a broad and sustainable way.

-The model includes four components:
+The model includes five components:

 אייקון2_edited.jpg